tbogdala/woolycore/README.md

 ## Features

-* Basic samplers of llama.cpp, including: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, mirostat.
+* Basic samplers of llama.cpp, including: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, mirostat, dynamic temperature, DRY and XTC.
 * Support for llama.cpp's BNF-like grammar rules for sampling.
 * Ability to cache the current prediction state which can be used to cache processed prompt data in memory so that it can be reused to speed up regeneration using the exact same prompt.
 It can also be used to continue